mars0i/lescent/README.md

 Lescent generates a schematic diagram of a random genealogy with fixed population size and discrete generations.
 There are options to highlight or show only those lineages that still have members in the latest generation, and to show how mutations propagate.

 Lescent is a forward Wright-Fisher simulation with fixed population size, asexual reproduction, and no natural selection.
+Lescent's name reflects its pedagogical purpose; it's not a coalescent simulation.
 Mutations in lescent are best thought of as following an infinite alleles model.
 Each new color represents a new mutation, which replaces the old one.
 (However, lescent uses a fixed number of colors, so the same color may be reused for different mutations when there are many mutations.)

+For a more informal introduction to the purpose of lescent, see "Things to notice" below.

+### How to use it:

+Experiment with the buttons.
+Try clicking "New genealogy" first.
+You may need to click on "Open in new window" first.

-Controls (choose "Open in a new window" if neceessary):
+Controls (choose "Open in a new window" if necessary):

 * **pop size**, **generations**: Set population size and number of generations for a new genealogy.
 * **new genealogy**: Generate a new genealogy.